September 20, 2023

 The “101” of Philanthropy in Education

-Author Andrea Rush, Senior Vice President, Philanthropic Solutions
+Author Andrea Rush, SVP of Philanthropic Solutions

 When you consider supporting educational nonprofits, what comes to mind?
 Supporting students through a scholarship, giving back to your alma mater or purchasing items from the latest PTA event are all excellent examples of charitable giving—but they are far from the only ways to help students excel inside and outside of the classroom.